53rd (Shropshire) Regiment of Foot: The Victorian era

 In July 1844 the regiment returned to India where it saw action at the Battle of Aliwal in January 1846 and the Battle of Sobraon in February 1846 during the First Anglo-Sikh War as well as the Battle of Gujrat in February 1849 during the Second Anglo-Sikh War.
 It also took part in the Siege of Cawnpore in June 1857, the Relief of Lucknow in November 1857 and the Capture of Lucknow in spring 1858 during the Indian Rebellion.
 Five members of the regiment were awarded Victoria Crosses during the rebellion.
-It returned to England in 1860.
-The regiment was garrisoned in England for the next four years in Aldershot, Plymouth and Portsmouth.
+The regiment returned to England in 1860 and was garrisoned for the next four years in Aldershot, Plymouth and Portsmouth.
 In 1864 it moved to Curragh Camp and subsequently to other locations in Ireland.
 With the Fenian Brotherhood threatening from the United States, the regiment departed Ireland for Canada, arriving in Quebec in August 1866, subsequently garrisoning London for the next 2 years.
 In 1868 it occupied the Quebec Citadel, and finally departed Canada for Barbados in 1870.

 As part of the Cardwell Reforms of the 1870s, where single-battalion regiments were linked together to share a single depot and recruiting district in the United Kingdom, the 53rd was linked with the 43rd (Monmouthshire) Regiment of Foot, and assigned to district no. 21 at Copthorne Barracks in Shrewsbury.
 On 1 July 1881 the Childers Reforms came into effect and the regiment amalgamated with the 85th Regiment of Foot (Bucks Volunteers) to form the King's Shropshire Light Infantry.